imAyushRastogi/BrailleEnglishTranslator/README.md

 # BrailleEnglishTranslator

-A Python-based tool designed to facilitate seamless translation between Braille and English text.
-This repository implements algorithms to interpret Braille input and convert it into readable English, as well as translate English text into Braille format.
-It supports various use cases, including aiding visually impaired individuals and education.
+A Python-based tool designed to enable seamless translation between Braille and English text.
+This repository features algorithms to convert Braille input into readable English and vice versa.
+It can instantly translate individual text, files, or entire directories in a single operation.
+The tool serves various purposes, including supporting visually impaired individuals and enhancing educational accessibility.